Sham marriage: United States

-A green card marriage is a marriage of convenience between a legal resident of the United States of America and a person who would be ineligible for residency but for being married to the resident.
-The term derives from the availability of permanent resident documents ("Green cards") for spouses of legal residents in the United States, where marriage is one of the fastest and surest ways to obtain legal residence.
+A green card marriage is a marriage of convenience between a legal resident of the United States of America and a person who would be ineligible for residency if they were not being married to the resident.
+The term derives from the availability of permanent resident documents ("green cards") for spouses of legal residents in the United States, where marriage is one of the fastest and surest ways to obtain legal residence.
 Marriages, if legitimate, entitle the spouse to live and work in the United States, as in most other countries.
 In the United States, 2.3 million marriage visas were approved from 1998 through 2007, representing 25% of all green cards in 2007.
 Even if the non-resident spouse was previously an illegal immigrant, marriage entitles the spouse to residency.

 Most marriages between residents and non-residents are undertaken properly, for reasons other than or in addition to residency status.
 That said, the practice of obtaining residency through marriage is illegal in the United States if the marriage itself is fraudulent.
 A marriage that is solely for purposes of obtaining legal residence is considered a sham, and is a crime in the United States for both participants.

 Many of the arrangements are simple transactions between two individuals, often in exchange for money paid to the legal resident.
 In other cases the legal resident is an unwitting victim of a fraudulent marriage.
 In yet other cases the marriages are arranged by criminal enterprises, sometimes involving the complicity of corrupt immigration officials who accept payment for describing the marriage as legitimate in immigration paperwork.

+Switzerland

+In Switzerland, sham marriages are punished with a monetary punishment or prison if crucial information is intentionally withheld from immigration authorities, or if somebody is married to circumvent immigration laws.
+Before 2005, being involved in a sham marriage was not punished, but the marriage was dissolved anyway if it manifested an abuse of rights – with the usual consequence that the foreigner lost his permit and had to leave the country.
+Marriages for any other purpose than circumventing immigration laws (e.g. avoiding inheritance taxes) are legal.

+India

+Matrimonial fraud is heavily increasing in India.
+Some women have been convicted of honey-trapping men into marriages, and later filing fraudulent complaints, with the goal of taking money.